 Pre-Law Advising Outside the University

 In addition to seeking advice from members of our pre-law advising network, it is important to seek advice from lawyers outside the university.
-This is a good reason to join pre-law student groups (especially the Pre-Law Club, National Black Law Student Association, and/or Criminal Justice Student Association), because such groups often bring in lawyers and representatives from law schools to speak to club members.
+This is a good reason to join pre-law student groups (especially the Pre-Law Society, National Black Law Student Association, and/or Criminal Justice Student Association), because such groups often bring in lawyers and representatives from law schools to speak to club members.
 You can also meet attorneys and receive a lot of helpful advice by getting jobs or internships in law offices or courts.
 So that’s another good reason to seek those opportunities.
 See the page called “Get Prepared” for more information about seeking internships.